microsoft/hands-on-lab-serverless/docs/workshop.md

 #### Deployment and testing

-Deploy your function using the VS Code extension or by command line:

 ##### Deploy your function using the VS Code

 - Open the Azure extension in VS Code left panel